-Thinking about getting a defibrillator from Red Sky Foundation?
+Thinking about applying a defibrillator from Red Sky Foundation?

-Our community are considering a cPAD – what do we need to think about?
+Our community is considering a Community & Public Access Defibrillator (cPAD) – what do we need to think about?

-At Red Sky Foundation, we have various packages on offer to provide your community not only with a defibrillator, but also the external cabinet to house it, and with FREE familiarisation & education sessions for your community.
+At Red Sky Foundation, we have various packages to provide your community with a defibrillator and the external cabinet to house it, and can offer free familiarisation & education sessions for your community.

-Any cabinet that stores a defibrillator on the outside of the building will need an electricity supply to power a heater, which ensures that the defibrillator is kept above 5oc, so that it remains operational.
-Our cabinets should be vandal proof and weather proof.
+Any cabinet that stores a defibrillator on the outside of the building will need an electricity supply to power a heater, which ensures that the defibrillator is kept above 5°C, so that it remains operational.
+Our cabinets weather proof and secure.

 Ownership